Photoluminescence

 Fluorescent solutions under UV light.
 Absorbed photons are rapidly re-emitted under longer electromagnetic wavelengths.

-Photoluminescence (abbreviated as PL) is light emission from any form of matter after the absorption of photons (electromagnetic radiation).
-It is one of many forms of luminescence (light emission) and is initiated by photoexcitation (i.e. photons that excite electrons to a higher energy level in an atom), hence the prefix photo-.
-Following excitation, various relaxation processes typically occur in which other photons are re-radiated.
-Time periods between absorption and emission may vary: ranging from short femtosecond-regime for emission involving free-carrier plasma in inorganic semiconductors or metals up to milliseconds for phosphoresence processes in molecular systems; and under special circumstances delay of emission may even span to minutes or hours.
+Photoluminescence is light emission from matter after absorbing photons.
+It is a form of luminescence initiated by photoexcitation, where photons excite electrons to a higher energy level in an atom.
+After excitation, various mechanisms release the absorbed energy as new photons.
+Time between absorption and emission varies, ranging from femtoseconds for free-carrier plasma in inorganic semiconductors or metals to milliseconds for phosphorescence.
+Under special circumstances the emission delay can be minutes or hours.

 Observation of photoluminescence at a certain energy can be viewed as an indication that an electron transitioned between states separated by this transition energy.
 While this is generally true in atoms and similar systems, correlations and other more complex phenomena also act as sources for photoluminescence in many-body systems such as semiconductors or metals.
 A theoretical approach to handle this is given by the semiconductor luminescence equations.